Your money-making expert. Financial journalist, TV and radio personality.

 Don’t buy shaving cream.
 All you need is something to allow your razor to glide over your skin and prevent snagging.
 My daughters swear by cheap conditioner for this, but you could simply lather up a bar of soap.

 Wash your hair less.
-I did this to improve the condition, but it also saves on shampoo and conditioner, water and energy drying it.
+I did this to improve the condition, but it also saves on shampoo and conditioner, and water and energy bills (hairdryers aren’t cheap to run).
 Talking of which, allow your hair to dry naturally as often as possible to save energy.

 Once you begin to introduce some creative frugality, you will probably come up with even more ideas.
 What do you do to save money in the bathroom?